Pumpkin puree and fragrant, earthy spices add a touch of savory fall flavor to these rotisserie chicken-filled enchiladas!

 - In a non-stick sauté pan, heat 1 tbsp. oil and when warm, add onions.
 Let cook 4-5 minutes to soften, then add shredded chicken, taco seasoning packet and water.
 Bring to a boil then turn heat all the way low to simmer for 5 minutes.
 Remove from heat.

-- Place flour and all seasonings (chili powder, ground cumin, garlic powder, dried oregano and salt) into a small bowl.
+- Place flour and all seasonings (chili powder, cinnamon, ground cumin, garlic powder, dried oregano and salt) into a small bowl.

 - In a medium sized pot, heat 3 tbsp. olive oil over medium heat.
 Add a sprinkle of flour to test heat – it should sizzle right away.